Procedure: Credit Note

 This procedure outlines the internal control framework around the raising and approval of credit notes.
 Credit notes are used to correct invoicing errors.

 They are not used to forego a legal debt owing to the University or to alter invoices due to a claim made by a debtor against the University for a breach of the terms and conditions of a contract.

-- Where a claim has been made against the University for non- performance against a contract or a breach of a contract, this matter must be referred to the Chief Financial Officer and the Legal Office in the first instance.
-The Legal Office will advise the Chief Financial Officer how the legal claim will be managed by the University.
+Where a claim is made against the University for non- performance or a breach of contract, this matter is referred to the Chief Financial Officer (CFO) and the Legal Office in the first instance.
+The Legal Office then advises the CFO on how the legal claim is managed by the University.

-- The Credit Note request will be reviewed and approved by the Manager Financial Operations, F&BS before it is raised in ES Financials.
+- The credit note request is reviewed and approved by the Deputy Manager Finance Shared Services within DSS before it is raised in ES Financials.

 |Printable version (PDF)|

 |Purpose||These procedures outline the internal control framework around the raising and approval of credit notes.|